Brooke van Velden: Member's bill

+2023 general election

 Ahead of the 2023 New Zealand general election, van Velden was selected as the ACT party candidate for the eastern Auckland electorate of Tāmaki, which had been held by the National Party since 1960.
 Van Velden announced she would campaign to win the electorate, instead of campaigning for the party vote only, something the party rarely does outside of their stronghold of Epsom.
 An opinion poll released on 2 October showed van Velden tied with the incumbent, Simon O'Connor.
 The election night results showed a victory for van Velden, with a majority of 4,158 votes.